Yomna-Meles/Ansible-playbook-to-install-and-run-the-Lamp-stack-on-centos-/README.md

 Then let's Yaml!

 2- Yaml file:
-The lamp stack consists of linus apache mysql and php so we will use the yaml file to configure and operate these packages
+The lamp stack consists of linux apache mysql and php so we will use the yaml file to configure and operate these packages

 2.1 Hosts:
     - You should add you host name (client servers) or name group.
-    - If you don't know the host name/ group name then you'll get them from the inventory(hosts) file cd /etc/ansible ls cat hosts
+    - If you don't know the host name/ group name then you'll get them from the inventory(hosts) file

+    # cd /etc/ansible
+    # ls
+    # cat hosts

 NB: you have to be root user. (errors sparked when i used other users) 2.2 Tasks
   2.2.1 install and start servicesthis is equivalent yum install in linux host.

   2.2.2 I used mariadb here beacuse I faced some error with mysql packages.
 I will discuss the errors I faced later on.

-  2.2.3 copy path of php file (in your ansible machine) and add the destination (on host) 2.2.4 Set up firewall rules to allow traffic on ports 80 and 443 (http and https)
+  2.2.3 copy path of php file (in your ansible machine) and add the destination (on host)

+  2.2.4 Set up firewall rules to allow traffic on ports 80 and 443 (http and https)

 Now we are ready. let's head to the ansible machine and deploy our playbook